viniciuswohnrath/viniciuswohnrath.github.io/_pages/about.md

 I am a sociologist working at the intersection of historical sociology, political sociology, and sociology of education in Latin America.

-My research examines intellectual formation, political socialization, educational institutions, religion and politics, and disputes over legitimacy across Brazil and Mexico.
+My research examines political socialization, educational institutions, religion, and disputes over legitimacy in Latin America, particularly in Brazil and Mexico.

 ## Research Agenda

 Through sociohistorical and prosopographic approaches, I have investigated the morphology of dominant fractions in the legal and political fields and the institutionalization of rights in Brazil.

-My current ethnographic research examines the appropriation of critical pedagogical traditions in the political formation of indigenous teachers in Michoacán, with fieldwork conducted in Cherán K'eri, a community governed through an indigenous assembly-based self-governance system in a context of intense violence in the Meseta P'urhépecha.
+My current research examines the appropriation of critical pedagogical traditions in the political formation of indigenous teachers in Michoacán, with fieldwork conducted in Cherán K'eri, a community governed through an indigenous assembly-based self-governance system in the context of violence in the Meseta P'urhépecha.

 I am currently a Postdoctoral Researcher at UNAM, funded by the Secretaría de Ciencia, Humanidades, Tecnología e Innovación (SECIHTI), and an invited lecturer in the Graduate Program in Education and in the Geohistory undergraduate program at the Escuela Nacional de Estudios Superiores, Unidad Morelia (ENES-Morelia, UNAM).